List of Marvel Comics characters: V: Scarlet Spiders

-Three more clones, developed the same time as the first but with added genetic material donated from Blitzschlag, were programmed with MVP's skills and abilities along with those of Spider-Man.
-The three clones, Michael, Van and Patrick, were suited up in redesigned Iron Spider suits that Spider-Man had worn during the Civil War.
+Three more clones, developed the same time as the first but with added genetic material donated from Baron Von Blitzschlag, were programmed with MVP's skills and abilities along with those of Spider-Man.
+The three clones, Michael, Van and Patrick, were given redesigned Iron Spider suits that Spider-Man had worn during the Civil War.
+The three are later revealed to be part of the Shadow Initiative black ops group under the command of Gyrich.

-During their first appearance, they identify themselves as the "Red Team" and take down supervillains Shocker, Boomerang, and Hydro-Man.
-Though War Machine identifies them by their official name Scarlet Spiders when contacting them, they identify themselves as Red Team One (Michael), Red Team Two (Van), and Red Team Three (Patrick) in the field.
-They are later revealed to be part of the Shadow Initiative black ops group under the command of Gyrich with Constrictor, Mutant Zero, Bengal, and Trauma.

 KIA

 The results of the previous clonings impressed Initiative administrators enough to attempt to fill places within the Fifty-State Initiative with further clones.
-In the Avengers: The Initiative first multi-part story; Killed in Action (starting issue #8), a new clone is fitted with the Tactigon, Armory's former alien weapon and sets forth on a murderous rampage through Camp Hammond in an attempt to seek revenge for MVP's death.
-In the second part First Casualties, set before the events of the first, the clone, who is distinguished by his whited out eyes, is said to have had Armory's moves programmed into him in preparation to use the Omega-Level weapon that killed the original MVP.
-The Tactigon interfaces with this clone's mind activating latent memories of the real MVP's death.
-Hacking into the Initiative's computer, the clone learns of his "death" and gains a list of all those present at the time.
-The disturbed clone demolishes the cloning lab, attacking Blitzschlag and Yellowjacket and carving the initials "KIA" into his chest.
+In the Avengers: The Initiative first multi-part story; Killed in Action (starting issue #8), a new clone is fitted with the Tactigon, a weapon previously used by Armory, and sets forth on a murderous rampage through Camp Hammond in an attempt to seek revenge for MVP's death.
 After being defeated by a large superhero group effort, KIA later joins the Assassins Guild.